There is a lot we can learn from the life stories of people who were caught in

 Slavko, was Branko’s younger brother.
 He had a sharp technical mind, specializing in electro-mechanical innovations of the times (shortwave radio, radar, etc.), and was a warm, gentle person.

 In early 1930s, he acted as a Soviet spy while living in France.
 To escape arrest, he settled with his young family in Russia.
 As the GRU agent, he went to Spain and Portugal during the Spanish Civil War in 1937.
-He was, along numerous other fellow communists, an innocent victim in 1938 of Stalin’s massive purges within the army and communist party ranks of all those denounced for not toeing the prescribed line of the Stalinist totalitarian regime.
+He was, along numerous other fellow communists, an innocent victim in 1938 of Stalin’s massive purges within the army and communist party ranks of all those denounced for not toeing the prescribed line of the Stalinist totalitarian regime. |

-For Slavko’s story, read the book.
+For Slavko’s story, read CAUGHT IN THE TURMOIL OF HISTORY.

 VILMA VUKELIĆ, NÉE MISKOLCZY (1880−1956) was Branko and Slavko’s mother